fk4321/book-starter/README.md

 - a logged in user can see their account page
 - a logged in user can log out
 - a user can register

-# Tasks
-- [] all users should see the list of all books
+- all users can see the list of all books
-- [] all users should see the details of a single book
+- all users can see the details of a single book
-- [] a logged in user can checkout an available book
+- a logged in user can checkout an available book
-- [] a logged in user should be able to see their checked out books
+- a logged in user can see their checked out books
-- [] a logged in user can return a checked out book
+- a logged in user can return a checked out book
-- [] a guest user cannot checkout or return any books
+- a guest user cannot checkout or return any books
-- [] a guest user cannot see the account page of any registered user
+- a guest user cannot see the account page of any registered user
-- [] all users should be able to search for books by title (no need for axios)
+- all users can be able to search for books by title
-- [] in the search for books, display results of search out of total
-- [] apply some css so that we can see which link in the nav bar is selected
-- [] display a welcome message to a logged in user when viewing homepage otherwise, normal welcome
-- [] all users can see an about us page
+- all users can see an about us page
-- [] more css!
-# book-starter
-# book-starter